14islands/iscroll-floating-headers/README.md

 A fast glitch-free implementation of floating / sticky headers for iScroll.

-Our goal was to get as close as possible to the native feel of the UITableView's floating headers using HTML5.
+Our goal was to get as close as possible to the native feel of the UITableView's floating headers using HTML5 - and we think we've done a really good job!

 ## Demo